bio-ontology-research-group/walking-rdf-and-owl/README.md

 ~~~
 sudo apt-get install libboost-all-dev
 ~~~
+You also need to install the [Boost Threadpool Header files](http://threadpool.sourceforge.net/).
-Then make and run deepwalk
+Once all header files and libraries are installed, just type  `make` and run deepwalk
 ~~~~
-deepwalk edgelistfile.txt walksfile.txt
+./deepwalk edgelistfile.txt walksfile.txt
 ~~~~

 ## Classification support